Join us at our Memory Café!

 As a performer, Ed is a busy freelance percussionist, performing a variety of genres of music throughout New England.
 His performance resume includes Boston Children’s Chorus, Chorus pro Musica and Cambridge Community Chorus.
 He has performed and recorded with jazz artists such as Herb Pomeroy, Mark Kross and Billy Novick.
 Over the years he has performed in over 50 professional musicals and is a member of the New England Percussion Ensemble.

 All Memory Café sessions are held from 5 pm to 7 pm at LifeLinks' corporate headquarters located at 285 Mill Rd in Chelmsford.
 A delicious dinner will be served.
 This fully inclusive program is fully accessible and open to all members of the community.
 We hope to also attract members of the LGBTQ community who can feel especially isolated when supporting loved ones with Alzheimer's or other forms of dementia.
-A. Michael Bloom, "Caregiving Without Regret" expert and LifeLinks' Director of Innovation & Strategy, will coordinate this new, community respite program.
+A. Michael Bloom, "Caregiving Without Regret" expert and LifeLinks' Chief Operating Officer, will coordinate this new, community respite program.

 All sessions are 5pm-7pm with dinner included

-*The Memory Café Fall Season has been generously funded by the Doris L. Benz Trust.
+*The Memory Café Spring Season has been generously funded by the Doris L. Benz Trust.